-An entire municipality had risen up in defence of its iconic wine, protesting against laws that were killing off a large part of their agricultural history.
-The seed was sown for the birth of the Prepotto cru or site of excellence among local vine growers.
-This would be fully realised in 2008, when the Schioppettino di Prepotto sub-zone was dedicated to it, within the wider Friuli Colli Orientali appellation.
-Since then, numerous winemakers have resumed producing this splendid autochthonous wine, raising, vintage after vintage, both its perceived quality and prestige, but above all becoming aware that they possessed a priceless heritage that they had a duty to ennoble.
-This is happening.
-Long live the Schioppettino of the 21st century.”
+As Walter Filiputti writes, “The seed was sown so that the birth of the Prepotto cru or site of excellence would germinate among local winegrowers.”
+This would be fully realized in 2008, when the Schioppettino di Prepotto sub-zone was dedicated to it, within the wider Friuli Colli Orientali DOC.
+Since then, many vignerons have resumed production of this splendid autochthonous wine, increasing both its perceived quality and prestige vintage after vintage, but above all becoming aware that they have a priceless heritage that must be enhanced.

 Schioppettino di Prepotto

 Gentle wine with spicy tones and an excellent aromatic length